 The dental implant process will take many months to complete and is the most expensive option.
 However, it is the most comfortable and permanent solution.
 The implant is the only option that will replace the missing tooth root keeping your jaw bone stimulated and healthy.
-Unlike a dental bridge, a tooth implant will not require healthy teeth to be damaged.
+Unlike a dental bridge, a tooth implant will not damage healthy teeth.
 This is the most stable, attractive and comfortable solution.

-Having a bridge placed will only require two visits.
+It only takes two visits to place a bridge.
 It is a much more affordable solution and the process will take less than a month to complete.
 While this solution is cheaper and faster, it requires damaging perfectly teeth and it does not prevent bone loss.